yyvess/jsconf/README.md

 }
 ```

-The configuration bean is directly injected to the spring service
+The configuration bean is directly injected to a spring service

 ```java
 @Service("service")